-The following table sets forth information regarding each of Coach's executive officers as of September 29, 2017:
+The following table sets forth information regarding each of Tapestry's executive officers as of September 28, 2018:

-Name Age Position Victor Luis (1) 51 Chief Executive Officer and Director Kevin Wills 51 Chief Financial Officer Todd Kahn 53 President, Chief Administrative Officer and Secretary Joshua Schulman 46 President and Chief Executive Officer, Coach Brand Ian Bickley 53 President, Global Business Development and Strategic Alliances Sarah Dunn 57 Global Human Resources Officer
+Name Age Position Victor Luis(1) 52 Chief Executive Officer and Director Kevin Wills 52 Chief Financial Officer Todd Kahn 54 President, Chief Administrative Officer, Chief Legal Officer and Secretary Joshua Schulman 47 Chief Executive Officer and Brand President, Coach Anna Bakst 57 Chief Executive Officer and Brand President, Kate Spade Ian Bickley(2) 54 President, Global Business Development and Strategic Alliances Sarah Dunn 58 Global Human Resources Officer

-(1) Information regarding Mr. Luis is listed under Proposal 1: Election of Directors
+- (1) Information regarding Mr. Luis is listed under Proposal 1: Election of Directors. - (2) As previously announced, Mr. Bickley is resigning from his position, effective December 31, 2018.

 Kevin Wills was appointed Chief Financial Officer in February 2017, responsible for all finance functions, global inventory management, corporate real estate and facilities.
-Mr. Wills joined Coach from AlixPartners LLP, a global business advisory firm, where he served as Managing Director and Chief Financial Officer since March 2014.
+Mr. Wills joined Tapestry from AlixPartners LLP ("AlixPartners"), a global business advisory firm, where he served as Managing Director and Chief Financial Officer since March 2014.
 At AlixPartners, Mr. Wills was responsible for all financial management, capital restructuring and mergers and acquisitions.
-Prior to AlixPartners, Mr. Wills was Executive Vice President and Chief Financial Officer of Saks Incorporated, owner of the Saks Fifth Avenue, Saks.com and Off 5th franchises, where he worked for nearly 16 years in various finance, strategicplanning, administration and operations positions.
-Before joining Saks Inc., Mr. Wills served as Vice President and Controller for the Tennessee Valley Authority, an energy producer.
+Prior to AlixPartners, Mr. Wills was Executive Vice President and Chief Financial Officer of Saks Incorporated ("Saks"), owner of the Saks Fifth Avenue, Saks.com and Off 5th franchises, where he worked for nearly 16 years in various finance, strategic-planning, administration and operations positions.
+He also played an instrumental role in Saks' sale to Hudson's Bay Company.
+Before joining Saks, Mr. Wills served as Vice President and Controller for the Tennessee Valley Authority, an energy producer.
 Mr. Wills started his career in 1988 as a Business Assurance Manager for Coopers and Lybrand (now known as PwC), an accounting and financial services firm.
 He has a BS in Business Administration from Tennessee Technological University and is a Certified Public Accountant.
-In addition, Mr. Wills is currently Chairman of the Board of Tivity Health Inc., where he has been a Director since 2012.
+In addition, Mr. Wills is currently Chairman of the Board of Tivity Health Inc., where he has been a Director since

-Todd Kahn was appointed President, Chief Administrative Officer and Secretary in May 2016.
-Mr. Kahn joined Coach as Senior Vice President, General Counsel and Secretary in January 2008.
-He was appointed Executive Vice President in 2011, Executive Vice President, Corporate Affairs in May 2013, Global Corporate Affairs Officer in April 2014 and Chief Administrative Officer in August 2015.
-Prior to joining Coach, from July to September 2007, Mr. Kahn served as President and Chief Operating Officer of Calypso Christian Celle, a luxury lifestyle brand.
-From January 2004 until July 2007, Mr. Kahn served as Executive Vice President and Chief Operating Officer of Sean John, a private lifestyle apparel company.
+Todd Kahn has served as President, Chief Administrative Officer, Chief Legal Officer and Secretary since May 2016.
+He previously served as Chief Administrative Officer, General Counsel and Secretary from August 2015 through May 2016, after becoming Global Corporate Affairs Officer in April 2014, Executive Vice President, Corporate Affairs in May 2013, and Executive Vice President in August 2011, after joining the Company as Senior Vice President, General Counsel and Secretary in January 2008.
+Prior to joining the Company, from July to September 2007, Mr. Kahn served as President and Chief Operating Officer of Calypso Christian Celle, a luxury lifestyle brand.
+From January 2004 until July 2007, Mr. Kahn served as Executive Vice President and Chief

+Operating Officer of Sean John, a private lifestyle apparel company.
 From August 2001 until December 2003, he was President and Chief Operating Officer of Accessory Network, a private accessory company.
 Before joining Accessory Network, Mr. Kahn served as President and Chief Operating Officer of InternetCash Corporation, an Internet payment technology company.
 He served as Executive Vice President and Chief Operating Officer of Salant Corporation, a public apparel company, after joining the company as Vice President and General Counsel in 1993.
 From 1988 until 1993, Mr. Kahn was a corporate attorney at Fried, Frank, Harris, Shriver and Jacobson in New York.
 Mr. Kahn received a Bachelor of Science degree from Touro College and a Juris Doctor from Boston University Law School.